Students involved in RISD’s Leadership and Community Engagement (LACE) program develop valuable skills through volunteer work with local nonprofits.

 It’s important to look beyond the classroom too, suggests Paridhi Mundra 17 IL, president of the Community Service Club and a leader of this year’s Pre-Orientation Service Experience (POSE).
 “First year is not only about studios,” she says.
 “You learn a lot from the people around you.
 Try to go beyond and get involved,” she told incoming students.
 Dashaun Sutton-Harris 21 EFS is among a cohort of new students who started by doing just that—by participating in the POSE program.
 His experience volunteering with peers at City Arts on the west side of Providence and at the Southside Cultural Center gave the midwesterner a better sense of his new surroundings and an inspiring introduction to the service-oriented community at RISD.

 “I might be a POSE leader next year.
 It’s a great way to make a lot of nice connections before school starts,” Sutton-Harris said.
-He and his roommate Daniel Goldberg 21 EFS also attended the Labor Day bayside event for new students at RISD’s Tillinghast Farm in Barrington, RI.
-Among 34.6% of the incoming class hailing from the northeast, Goldberg says, “I was a little nervous about moving to the city because, coming from Vermont, I really love the country.
-But I’m glad to see this beach is here.”
-This year 18.1% of first-years are from the southwest, where students more typically head to the west coast versus the east for college.
+He also attended the Labor Day bayside event for new students at RISD’s Tillinghast Farm in Barrington, RI.
+Among 34.6% of the incoming class hail from the northeast, while 18.1% of first-years are from the southwest, where students more typically head to the west coast versus the east for college.